raintank/raintank-queue/README.md

 });
 ```

-The Producer class provides a very simple interface for users send messages.
+The Producer class provides a very simple interface for users to send messages.
 All messages are sent to the brokers 'pull' zeroMQ socket using a 'push' zeroMQ socket.

 ```
 var queue = require('raintank-queue');